 Community engagement is central to our mission.
 The Education Department has collaborative relationships with multiple schools and community agencies.
-In 2016-17, 748 education students engaged in meaningful learning in 89 schools and programs in 36 communities in the greater seacoast area to provide 129,383 hours of local community outreach
+Last year, 748 education students engaged in meaningful learning in 89 schools and programs in 36 communities in the greater seacoast area to provide 129,383 hours of local community outreach.

 Globally engagement under faculty direction is growing.
 Students have spent a total of 114 days engaged in Bhutan and Nepal for 1140 hours in meaningful learning in global communities.